biorover/HAPpy-ABCENTH/README.md

 A pipeline for homology based annotation utilizing exon structural conservation

 ## Installation/dependencies
-Dependencies: python (inlcuding numpy, ete3, and intervaltree libraries), HMMER version 3, MAFFT.
+Dependencies: python (inlcuding numpy, ete3, pandas, and intervaltree libraries), HMMER version 3, MAFFT.
 Wise2 is also required to use the "full_pseudoexon_search" mode in ABCENTH.
 All of these dependencies can be installed using conda (see below).
 ### Install with conda + pip
 ```
-conda create -n happy -c bioconda -c etetoolkit python=3 numpy ete3 wise2 mafft=7 hmmer=3 intervaltree
+conda create -n happy -c bioconda -c etetoolkit python=3 numpy ete3 wise2 mafft=7 hmmer=3 intervaltree pandas
 conda activate happy
 pip install HAPpy-ABCENTH
 ```